 Dry eyes can be one of the first signs of vitamin A deficiency.
 Our eyes are covered in a layer of fluid called tear film, which helps protect and lubricate the eyes while also keeping the surface of the eyes clear.

-“A healthy and regular tear film is necessary for the vision to be clear,” explains Yuna Rapoport, a New York City–based ophthalmologist at Mount Sinai St. Luke’s Hospital.
+“A healthy and regular tear film is necessary for the vision to be clear,” explains Yuna Rapoport, a New York City–based ophthalmologist at Manhattan Eye.
 “When light hits the cornea, if the tear film is irregular, it scatters the light.”

 When tear film is not of good quality, symptoms of dry eye can appear.
 “One of the first signs of vitamin A deficiency is something called Bitot’s spots, which are white foamy lesions on the cornea,” Rapoport says.